+- 1 Which cable types can be used for Ethernet?Coaxial, twisted pair, fiber optic2 What is the main difference between coaxial and twisted pair cables? - What is the main difference between coaxial and twisted pair cables?
+Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible

 - Which cable types can be used for Ethernet?
 Coaxial, twisted pair, fiber optic - What is the main difference between coaxial and twisted pair cables?
-Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible

-- 1 Which cable types can be used for Ethernet?

-Coaxial, twisted pair, fiber optic - What is the main difference between coaxial and twisted pair cables?
 Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible - Which type of twisted pair cable should be used to connect two computers directly with each other?

 - Which cable types can be used for Ethernet?
 Coaxial, twisted pair, fiber optic - What is the main difference between coaxial and twisted pair cables?
-Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible - Which type of twisted pair cable should be used to connect two computers directly with each other? - Traditionally a crossover cable should have been used, but modern computers can also be connected via patch cables
+Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible - Which type of twisted pair cable should be used to connect two computers directly with each other?

+Traditionally a crossover cable should have been used, but modern computers can also be connected via patch cables

 - Which cable types can be used for Ethernet?
 Coaxial, twisted pair, fiber optic - What is the main difference between coaxial and twisted pair cables?
 Coaxial cable consist only of one wire and support only half-duplex, with twisted pair full-duplex is possible - Which type of twisted pair cable should be used to connect two computers directly with each other?